-Note that the total change in net insurance contract liabilities other than changes in methods and assumptions includes a gain of \$126 presented in the normal change in policy liabilities on in-force.
-This gain comes from the signing of new reinsurance treaties considering the opportunities arising from competition in this market.
+For the year ended December 31, 2020, the total change in net insurance contract liabilities other than changes in methods and assumptions included a gain of \$126 presented in the normal change in policy liabilities on in-force.
+This gain came from the signing of new reinsurance treaties considering the opportunities arising from competition in this market.
+A similar situation does not exist on December 31, 2021.